insolar/observer/README.md

 Note: To run the Observer, you need to use the `observerapi.yaml` configuration file.
 The file should be in the `.artifacts` directory.

-These endpoints are restricted from Observer users:
-* /api/fee/{amount}

-* /api/notification
+Observer API users can access these points:

-* /api/stats/supply/total
+* TBD

 ### Deploy and start monitoring services